 Minor in Humanities

-Except for those studying in the BSc program in Global China Studies, any undergraduate student with a GPA of 1.5 (C-) or above may enroll in the Humanities Minor Program.
+Except for those studying in the BSc program in Global China Studies, any undergraduate student with a CGA of 1.5 (C-) or above may enroll in the Humanities Minor Program.
 They must declare their intention to enroll in the minor program no earlier than the second regular term of their second year of study but no later than the last day of the add/drop period in the first regular term of their final year of study.
 Students who wish to withdraw from the minor program should apply before the last day of the add/drop period in the second regular term of their final year of study.